shengxiaoyi1993/cpp/portableImage/doc/design/design.md

 - correct format of Head
 - when magic_number is not power of 2,how to form the Data
 - if this is multi picture
+- how to save data: pointer of data and type
+- when convert to other type should give src_type and dst_type
+  - P1=P4 P2=P5 P3=P6
+  - data is saved in (unsigned short*) pointer with type
+  - when convert to certain type, from the data with BinaryData , then convert to file

 ## 2 basic module
 - Head